Distinguishing the nature of comparable-mass neutron star binary systems with multimessenger observations: GW170817 case

-The bottom panels of Figure~\ref{fig:snapshots} illustrate our results for the kilonova bolometric lightcurves for our merger simulations in light of the UVOIR observations of GW170817~\cite{2017Sci...358.1559K}.
+The bottom panels of Figure~\ref{fig:snapshots} show the kilonova bolometric lightcurves for our merger simulations together with UVOIR observations of GW170817~\cite{2017Sci...358.1559K}.
 The width of each lightcurve represents the modelling uncertainties discussed above, and uncertainties in the composition of the outflows discussed below.
 We find that the EM observations are \emph{inconsistent} with equal-mass NS-NS and NS-BH mergers with a DD2 EoS.
 They are, however, consistent with both our $Q=1.2$ NS-NS and NS-BH mergers.